Ashwinihebbali/Machine-Learning-Complete-Learning-Path/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](https://www.python.org/downloads/)

-This repository documents my comprehensive Machine Learning learning journey, progressing from foundational concepts to advanced model development.
+This repository documents my comprehensive Machine Learning journey, progressing from foundational concepts to advanced model development.
 Through hands-on implementations with real-world datasets, it emphasizes key skills like data preprocessing, exploratory data analysis (EDA), feature engineering, and a wide array of machine learning algorithms.
 Whether you're a beginner dipping your toes into ML or an intermediate learner seeking structured practice, this repo serves as a practical guide to building robust ML workflows.

 ## Overview
 The primary goal of this repository is to cultivate strong, practical Machine Learning skills by methodically covering every major stage of the ML pipeline.
 This structured path ensures a smooth transition from beginner-level data handling to advanced model deployment and interpretation, all while using accessible, real-world datasets (e.g., from Kaggle or UCI ML Repository).